FidelElie/FiDev/apps/home/src/content/music/2024-12-02/nascent-dont-grow-up-too-soon.md

 I have picked it back up I really liked it so not sure why it never made it into my main playlist.
 Luckily for me though I think this new offering is even better.

-'Young Mexico - Young Flexico' (that's what he calls himself - don't come for me) is a producer through and through.
+:quote[Young Mexico - Young Flexico] (that's what he calls himself - don't come for me) is a producer through and through.
 All the beats on this are clean and punchy, non of the transitions are jarring even if he can switch genres with what seems to be every other song.
 It stays rooted with rnb or hip hop for the most part with elements of others.
 Surprisingly,